EricQXu/app-store/readme.md

 ﻿# Cross-platform App Store PWA
 This is an installable cross-platform App Store PWA that has offline caching support.
 This is a project currently under development.
-Feel free to contribute if you are on my team!
+Feel free to contribute if you are on my CruzHacks team!

 ## How to Install
 Open up your Terminal and type the following: